fcosfc/camel-oracle-aq/README.md

     mvn install:install-file -Dfile={Path/to/your/aqapi.jar} -DgroupId=com.oracle \
                              -DartifactId=aqapi -Dversion=11.2.0 -Dpackaging=jar

-    Oracle sripts for the tests in folder sql
+    Oracle sripts for the tests are in folder sql

     Each test has a .cfg file, which can be customized and deployed on the folder etc of Apache ServiceMix

+    mvn install

 Feature installation:

-    mvn install

     Apache ServiceMix 6.0.0 commands: